SUNNIE ERASO

 ABOUT THE ABE BURROWS AWARD

-Established by the James and Deborah Burrows Foundation and supported by a generous matching contribution from Thomas Kail, the award is given to two early-career directors.
-The Abe Burrows Award is given annually to directors or director/choreographers who work as an assistant director.
+Established by the James and Deborah Burrows Foundation and supported by a generous matching contribution from Thomas Kail, the Abe Burrows Award is given annually to a director or director/choreographer who is working as an assistant director.
+This award comes with an unrestricted $10,000 grant meant to be used to aid the awardee in whatever way allows them to fully focus on their assisting work..
 The award will allow both recipients to fully focus on their work as an assistant director to an SDC Member between August 2026 and December 2027.
 The award honors Abe Burrows, a Tony Award-winning director who cared deeply about fostering and supporting the next generation of directors.
 As a director and writer, Burrows is known for his work on How to Succeed in Business Without Really Trying, for which he won Tony Awards for Best Director, Best Book, and Best Musical, as well as the Pulitzer Prize with his collaborator Frank Loesser.
 His additional Broadway credits include Guys and Dolls and Can-Can.
 Read more about Abe Burrows below.

 ABOUT ABE BURROWS